 Method one is the preferred method and you can implement both types of health checks in the same environment.
 However, you do not need to use both methods to set up server health monitoring.

 Set specific health probes

-Perform the following steps to set specific health probes for Perceptive Content Server, Perceptive Full-Text Search Agent, and OSM Agent.
+Perform the following steps to set a specific health probe for Perceptive Content Server.